 Due to the diversity of habitats and native plant communities and their landscape connections, the WWMA has a large diversity of reptiles and amphibians.
 Ten amphibian species and 17 reptile species are known to occur in WWMA.
 The Blanding's turtle and the timber rattlesnake are listed as State Threatened.
 The North American racer and gophersnake are listed as State Species of Special Concern.
 The pickerel frog, six-lined racerunner, ring-necked snake, and eastern hog-nosed snake are listed as a SGCNs.
-Table 18 displays species of herpetofauna that occur in the WMA and their current status.
+Species of herpetofauna that occur in the WMA and their current status can be found in Appendix M.

 Some general management guidelines to consider for reptiles and amphibians can be found in the document "Habitat Management Guidelines for Amphibians and Reptiles of the Midwestern United States," developed by Partners for Amphibian and Reptile Conservation (PARC).
-For convenience, Table 19 provides basic habitat needs for SGCN and state listed herpetofauna.
+For convenience, Table 9 provides basic habitat needs for SGCN and state listed herpetofauna.